swagger-api/swagger-editor/README.md

 * should add unit tests when both swagger2 and oas3 flags set to same value (both true, both false)
 * should add unit tests allowing exclusion of both swagger2 and oas3, e.g. future asynapi, graphql, etc.
 * there exists 1 case of 'require', but the lib does not have an es6 support. we could make a PR, or bring in house.
+* Difference between Ace and Monaco: It appears Monaco does not/should not need an initial value.
+There exists default value, which atm, is set to a welcome string so that the component can load quickly and immediately.

 Proposals:
 *1*.
 React component onClick => `on<ActionMethod>Click`